General Camp Information

 Children will be loaded and unloaded out of the path of moving vehicles.

-Children will not be permitted to stand or sit on the floor of a moving vehicle, and their arms, legs, and heads will remain inside the vehicle at all times.
+Children will not be permitted to stand or sit on the floor of a moving vehicle, and their arms, legs, and heads will always remain inside the vehicle.

 Children will not be left unattended in the vehicle.